yzerlaut/paper/README.md

 The authors declare no conflict of interest
 ```

-## Manuscript types
+## Manuscript templates

-The different mauscript types covered are:
+The different manuscript templates covered are:

 - reports:
   Use the `report` command directly.
 This is a shortcut for: